 Adds an entry in gen notify in the field feature (dungeon, cave_begin, ..., also decoration#id).
 No effect if the feature is not requested in core.set_gen_notify.

-Sets elevation chill coefficient.
-0 means temperature does not depend on elevation (behaviour of core's biomegen).
+Sets lapse rate parameter, that is, how much temperature decreases with elevation for every node.
+0 is default value and means temperature does not depend on elevation (behaviour of core's biomegen).
 Usual values 0-0.5.
+Should be called only at init time!

 biomegen.skip_chunk(minp, maxp) 🔗